 Remember this: he who sows sparingly will also reap sparingly.
 He who sows bountifully will also reap bountifully.
 [II Corinthians 9:1-6]

-[A] Why do the believers in Y'rushalayim need money?
+[A] For what exactly do the talmidim in Y'rushalayim need money?

 [B] What does Shaul mean by his statements about sowing and reaping in verse 6?